zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon Jul 12 2021 01:54:27 PM Beijing`]
 1. Over the way of tests, it has exposed a starving issue in the `reqfwdr` when a hundred requests arrive at the same time.
 However, the starving issue could also be an issue of the `bridge`.
-And I need to address it before the `rfc` can be released.
+And I need to address it ASAP before the `rfc` can be released.

 [`Mon Jul 05 2021 04:42:26 PM Beijing`]
 1. fixed some stability bugs on the `rfcdev` branch.
 Since `rfc` is a profound changes, it has exposed some old design issues, and stability issues.
 Although we have fixed some issues, it still need some more tests.